AriFordsham/GHCWiki/collection-class-framework.md

-# Class Framework for Collections : Draf
+# Class Framework for Collections : Draft

 This page describes a proposal for a class framework for collection types.
 Related ticket: [\#666](https://gitlab.haskell.org//ghc/ghc/issues/666)